-What would you do if you somehow you got 1000 more hours to do meaningful things in 2017?
+What would you do if you somehow you got 1000 more hours to do meaningful things this year?

-As some of you know, I just released a new, online course called The High Impact Leader.
+As some of you know, I recently created a new online course called The High Impact Leader.
 In the course, I outline the principles and strategies I’ve used to help me gain about 3 hours a day in productivity, and I share three of them below.

 Ironically, even though our church was about half the size it is now, I worked more hours than I work today.
 Plus I never felt like I had the time to write books, blog, podcast or speak to leaders in the wider church or even optimally hang out with my family.
 I was working way more hours but at a fraction of my actual capacity in terms of results.
 All of it led me to burn out after 10 years in ministry.